jguice/mac-bt-headset-fix/README.md

 **Note** *that events will likely no longer work with iTunes.*

-On launch it will also attend to unload the built-in Remote Control Daemon (rcd) which seems to be responsible for starting iTunes when a play event is first received.
+On launch it will also attempt to unload the built-in Remote Control Daemon (rcd) which seems to be responsible for starting iTunes when a play event is first received.

 **Note** *that this will probably cause any remote controls you use to stop working.*

 If you find iTunes still loads you might try this [play-button-itunes-patch](http://github.com/thebitguru/play-button-itunes-patch).

 ## Usage
-Download the [Spotify Bluetooth Headset Listener.zip](http://github.com/jguice/mac-bt-headset-fix/raw/master/Spotify%20Bluetooth%20Headset%20Listener.zip) file and unzip it.
+Download the [Spotify Bluetooth Headset Listener.zip](https://s3-us-west-2.amazonaws.com/jguice/mac-bt-headset-fix/Spotify+Bluetooth+Headset+Listener.zip) file and unzip it.

 Double-click to run the app (you may need to generally allow unsigned apps or authorize this one in particular).

 Try connecting your bluetooth device and using the play/pause/etc. buttons.
 Spotify should respond to them.  :)

+## Menu Bar
+By default the app will show a menu bar icon that can be used to exit the application.
+If you choose the "Hide" option then you'll have to follow the "Quitting the Application" steps below to kill it.

+Note that on restart the menu bar will show for 30 seconds even if it's set to be hidden (in case you change your mind).

 ## Quitting the Application
-To "quit" the application you'll need to open the terminal and kill the process.
+You can quit the application via the menu bar icon.
+If you hidden the menu bar item then  you'll need to open the terminal and kill the process.
 Try this:

 - open the Terminal application (search spotlight or look in /Applications/Utilities)
 - `ps ux | grep Bluetooth`